 President and CEO

 Su Hawk joined B:CIVIC in August of 2015.
 Her professional career has focused on growing membership associations to elevate initiatives for the community and serve as advocate and leader to transform environments for business growth.
-She was president/CEO of CSIA/Colorado Technology Association for nearly 10 years, transforming the small software association to become one of the most influential technology associations in the nation.
-She was Vice President at the Denver Metro Chamber, President/CEO of the Denver/Boulder BBB and Foundation, SVP with Southeast Business Partnership, and began her membership association career with Associated Grocers, an association and buying organization for independent grocers across a multi-state region.
+Previously she was president/CEO of CSIA/Colorado Technology Association for nearly 10 years, transforming the small software association to become one of the most influential technology associations in the nation, along with other executive-level positions at the Denver Metro Chamber, Denver/Boulder BBB and Foundation, Southeast Business Partnership, and began her membership association career with Associated Grocers, an association and buying organization for independent grocers across a multi-state region.

 Her career also has focused on marketing, PR and community relations in her roles identified above as well as for Xcel Energy, Tracy-Locke/BBDO, Clarus PR, and Schenkein.
 She was on the teams for key major Denver events including International World Youth Day and the Papal Visit with Pope John Paul II, International Summit of the Eight, opening of Denver International Airport, and Denver Grand Prix.